scottmichaelanderson8418/TaskManagerAPI/README.md

 ## For Users with "ADMIN" role
-- Only users with "ADMIN" role can access the following Endpoints
+1. Users with "ADMIN" role can access the following Endpoints
   - WHICH USER IS LOGGED IN --> `http://localhost:8080/admin/activeuser`
   - GET ALL USERS --> `http://localhost:8080/admin/getallusers`
   - GET USER BY ID --> `http://localhost:8080/admin/user/{id}`